VanitaDhanagar/btp-setup-automator/usecases/released/discoverycenter/3999-kyma-day2-operations/README.md

 ## Instructions

-Open a command line terminal on your machine.
+Open a command line terminal on [Node](https://gkerefappscicd.jaas-gcp.cloud.sap.corp/computer/windowskymanode/) machine.

 1. Enter the following command into the terminal and press the `ENTER` key: